namanhd/hailstone/README.md

 haskell audio synthesis + song composition embedded languages

 ## Synthesis
-At the moment, (as of 2025-09) the modular audio system consists of `Node`s, which are a tree-like structure.
+(as of 2025-09)

+The modular audio system consists of `Node`s, which are a tree-like structure.
 Each `Node x` packages a state `s` together with a "signal function" `SF a s x` that reads the signal environment (i.e. current time, sample rate), its current state `s`, optionally an "argument" `a` emitted from some input/argument `Node a`, and returns an emitted value `x` and an updated state.

 A signal function thus has the type